moneroguides/1x02-setting-up-your-own-node/script.md

 Next we will go to the `C:` drive to create a folder called "monerod".
 Double click on the new folder and paste the zip file you just cut with *Ctrl+V*

-Double click the zip file to open, then drag and drop the folder into the address bar, on to the name of the parent folder

-Go back to the monerod folder when you're done
+Double click the zip file to open, then drag and drop the folder into the address bar, onto the name of the parent folder.
+Open the the monerod folder when finished.

-As windows users it's best to add a custom security rule to your virus and threat protection settings to avoid any complications when running your node.
+As Windows users it's best to add a custom security rule to your virus and threat protection settings to avoid any complications when running your node:

-To do this we'll need to go to the virus and threat protection settings.
-You can find this by typing it in the search bar or opening the start menu and typing in `virus`.
-Next, under Virus and Threat Protection Settings, click on Manage Settings.
-Scroll down until you see the "Exclusions" Section and choose "Add or remove exclusions".
-Click "Add an exclusion", choose "folder" and then navigate to the folder that you just created in the root directory.
+- Open the virus and threat protection settings by typing in the search bar or opening the start menu and typing in *virus*
+- Next, under *Virus and Threat Protection Settings*, click on *Manage Settings*
+- Scroll down until you see the *Exclusions* Section and choose *Add or remove exclusions*
+- Click *Add an exclusion*
+- Choose *folder*
+- Go to the folder that you just created in the root directory

 ### CREATING A CONFIG FILE

-Creating a config file is a pretty simple way to tailor the Monero daemon to suit your own needs and circumstances.
-There is no default config file, so we'll be doing this from scratch using the documents hosted on [monerodocs.org](www.monerodocs.org) as a reference.
+Creating a config file is a pretty simple way to tailor the Monero daemon to suit your own situation.
+There is no default config file, so we'll be creating this from scratch by referring to the documents hosted on [monerodocs.org](www.monerodocs.org).

-In the monerod folder create a file called "bitmonero.conf", this can be opened and edited with any text editor so we won't be covering OS specific details here.
+In the monerod folder create a file called *bitmonero.conf*, this can be opened and edited with any text editor

-We're going to use [the example file](https://monerodocs.org/interacting/monero-config-file/) from MoneroDocs as a template to work from.
+We're going to use [the example file](https://monerodocs.org/interacting/monero-config-file/) from MoneroDocs as the template

-Please click on the subheading "Examples" and copy the example to your clipboard using the provided button.
+Please click on the subheading *Examples* and copy the example to your clipboard using the provided button.
 Now paste it into your text editor.

-You'll notice quite a few "#" symbols in this text.
+You'll notice quite a few *#* symbols in this text.
 These are comments.
 Every time the Monero daemon comes across one, it ignores it and skips to the next line.
 It's a really easy way for us to leave information and comments in the file without them interfering with its operation.

-There are a lot of different settings you can apply to the daemon and the [MoneroDocs](https://monerodocs.org/interacting/monerod-reference) web page is a great resource for finding the things you want.
+There are a lot of different settings you can apply to the daemon and the [MoneroDocs Reference Page](https://monerodocs.org/interacting/monerod-reference) is a great resource for learning more

 ### TO PRUNE OR NOT TO PRUNE

 The first option we see here enables us to set the location of the blockchain.
-This requires a little thought because the database that contains the monero blockchain is rather large, and ever-growing.
+This requires a little thought because the database that contains the monero blockchain is rather large and ever-growing.

-One of the prerequisites for this video was at least 50GB of disk space, this is the minimum required space and would only allow you to download a pruned version of the blockchain, not the entire thing.
+One of the prerequisites for this video was at least 50GB of disk space, this is the minimum required space and would only allow you to download a pruned version of the blockchain, not the entire thing!

-Simply put; a pruned node is one with the entire transaction history, but only a small share of the details.
-Not all pruned nodes are created equal, only together can they preserve the whole blockchain as each holds about 1/8^(th) of the required detail.
+A pruned node is one with the entire transaction history but only about 1/8th of the details.
+For this reason, not all pruned nodes are created equal and only together can they preserve the transaction history of the entire blockchain

-Pruned nodes are always recommended over using remote ones, however if you have the space it's a big help for the network if you host a full node.
-A full node would require around 130GB currently, but this size is always increasing.
+**Pruned nodes** are always recommended when connecting remotely, but if you have the space it's a big help to the network if you host a full node at 130 GB (and growing)

-To set the location of the blockchain you need to edit everything after the **=** sign.
-Make sure you include the full directory path, including the drive letter if you're using windows.
+To set the location of the blockchain you need to edit everything after the `=` sign.
+Make sure you include the full directory path, including the drive letter if you're using Windows.
 I'm going to leave it as default for now.

-If you want to download a pruned copy of the blockchain we need to add a few more lines, first I'm going to add a subheading starting with **#** called Custom, this way i remember that I added the following lines myself.
+If you want to download a pruned copy of the blockchain we need to add a few more lines, first I'm going to add a subheading starting with '**#**` called Custom, this way i remember that I added the following lines myself.
 Underneath we're going to add `sync-pruned-blocks=1` and `prune-blockchain=1`.
 The value **1** indicates we want to enable this option.
 If you want to disable them, you can either add a **#** to the start of the line to comment it out or change **1** to **0**.

 ### FINALISING OUR CONFIG FILE

 Before we take a look at the rest of the file, we're going to add two more lines to our custom list; `enable-dns-blocklist=1` and `no-zmq=1`.
 Enabling the block list prevents connections to known bad actors and is centrally maintained by the Monero core team.
 The **no-zmq** option disables a particular interface we will no be using, limiting the potential attack the surface.

 The first setting in the default config sets the location of the database file which will be created to store the blockchain data.
-I'm going to set it so that it saves it to a new folder called data in the "monerod" folder we created earlier.
-To do this we can simply replace this location with "data".
+I'm going to set it so that it saves it to a new folder called data in the *monerod* folder we created earlier.
+To do this we can simply replace this location with *data*.

 The next thing on the list is the location you want the Monero daemon to save logs.
-I'm going to change this to the same data folder by deleting everything that comes before section that reads "monerod.log".
+I'm going to change this to the same data folder by deleting everything that comes before section that reads *monerod.log*.
 That way, if anything goes wrong, we can quickly and easily investigate.

 Before moving onto the next part of the config it would be good if we address a few things first.
 Every time you start the Monero daemon it starts several processes which use different ports to run.
 The first of these is the P2P service.
 This is how your node communicates with the rest of the network and keeps itself up to date.
 Currently the IP address is bound to **0.0.0.0**, this is the best option if you haven't got any kind of custom networking.